 Alison Murray is a Girramay Traditional Owner of the Murray Upper area near Cardwell in North Queensland.

-Alison has very strong attachments to family and this is manifested in the work she produces.
-With a strong connection to place and heritage, she draws from traditional stories and the places where she lives and camps for her inspiration.
-Alison has an eye for detail and a good understanding for composition, colour and pattern making.
+One of the talented Murray family Alison has a very strong attachment to family and this is manifest in the work she produces.
+She has a strong connection to place and heritage and draws from traditional stories and the places where she lives and camps for her inspiration.
+She has an eye for detail and a good understanding for composition, colour and pattern making.

 Most recently Alison was awarded the inaugural Emerging Artist Award at the Cains Indigenous Art Fair and was commissions to create works for Cairns Performing Art Centre (2018)..
 Alison first showed her work in 2009.
 Since then her work has been included in numerous exhibitions and sd a finalist in the 2016 Shepparton Indigenous Ceramic Art Awards and in the Salon des Refuses in Darwin 2016..
 Her artwork has been acquired by the Parliament House Art Collection in Canberra, the National Maritime Museum, National Gallery of Victoria and others.

 Artist: Allison Murray

 Arts and crafts: Girringun Art Centre's arts and crafts are hand produced, one off original works.
 As such they may from time to time have unique marks or craftsmanship nuances that may be deemed as faults.
 These will be determined on a case-by-case basis.
 Please contact us within 30 (thirty) days upon receipt of the item if you feel the work has an issue that you'd like to discuss.